My Vienna: peek into city districts 1 to 23

 I discovered this part of the city in 2018 when the city celebrated 100 years of Vienna Modernism, including the architectural work of the Nussdorf weir by Otto Wagner.
 I return 4 years later to discover something new at dusk.
 Aside from low murmurs of conversation, the only other sound is of water lapping against the shoreline.
 A long barge or tour boat occasionally interrupts the meditative contemplation.
 This is a place of idyll with a view of the urban skyline over both banks of the Danube river.

 Another example of the post-World War I “Red Vienna” movement and “Gemeindebau” social housing can be found with the Otto-Haas-Hof building.
 This apartment complex at Winarskystrasse 16-20 was designed by architects Margarete Schütte-Lihotzky, Franz Schuster, Karl Dirnhuber, and Adolf Loos; construction was completed in 1926.
 The apartment building was renamed after Otto Haas in 1950.
-He was a teacher and resistance fighter, who lived in this very building and who was arrested and executed by the Nazis in 1944.
+He was a teacher who lived in this very building.
+He became a resistance fighter, but in 1944, the Nazis caught and imprisoned him, and sentenced him to death.

 Appearing at various spots along the Beethovenweg (Beethoven path) are 9 copies of a single sculpture in the form of “a broken tuning-fork.”
 There are supposed to be 9 sculptures representing Beethoven’s famous 9th Symphony, and the “broken” appearance of each sculpture symbolizes his catastrophic loss of hearing.
 Beethoven spent time here in Floridsdorf, staying with the Erdődy noble family.